Updated January 10th, 2021.

 No one is going to imagine a bull on a sixty-degree angle or a water bearer pouring water upside down.
 That wouldn’t make sense.
 So, one would assume that the initially recorded 48 constellations would have been all aligned right side up and in alignment with the horizon, right?

-With modern technologies, we can not only track our orbit, but we can track the orbits of the stars and also use modeling to ‘backtrack’ the orbits into the past.
+With modern technologies, we can track our orbit, but we can track the orbits of the stars and use modeling to ‘backtrack’ the orbits into the past.
 By doing so, we can see that the originally recorded 48 constellations all would have been in a beautifully perfect alignment about 2,900 B.C., or about 5,000 years ago.
 Not the 2,000 years ago that many scholars claim.

 Now, if we take the date of 2,900 B.C. and the latitude of 36.5 degrees, we see that it puts us smack into the Sumerian culture in early Sumeria, now modern-day Iran/Iraq area stretching northeast off the northern coast of the Persian Gulf.